mkner/robo-util/docs/functions.rst

   :rtype: float

   Note that the robots current position **(x0,y0)** and the position of the remote object at range **d** returned as **(x1,y1)** are in the *same* coordinate frame.
 There are no frame transforms between, for instance, the robots frame and a world frame.
-  But, the angle **theta**, the direction that a ranging sensor would point at, is in the robots frame relative to 0 degrees that is assumed to be the robots front, center and forward heading on the robot itself.
+  But, the angle **theta**, the direction that a ranging sensor would point at, is in the robots frame relative to 0 degrees that is assumed to be the robots front, center and forward heading on the robot itself in a right-handed coordinate system.
+  So for instance,  theta = 0 degrees is easting, theta = 90 degrees is pointing north and theta = -90 is due south.
 Also, **theta** is not to be confused with
   typically notated **phi** for robots heading if its pose is **(x0,y0,phi**) in a world frame or whatever frame it is configured to operate and move in.

+  To have the remote position coordinates at range returned in the **robots frame** then keep (x0,y0) = (0,0).
+In other words, keep the robots current position, irregardless of its physical position (and pose) in world coordinate space, at its physical frame center!

+  To get the romote position coordinates at range from the robot for a particular sensor returned in the world coordinate frame then have (x0,y0) set to the robots current position in world coordinates and

 .. function::  getPosAt(x0,y0, d, theta)